Skip to main content

 These topic areas and how they relate to statewide modal and topic plans can be better understood by using OR-Plan.
 This online tool is an easy way to find policies and strategies related to specific issues, modes, or plans.
 Whether creating, updating, or replacing existing goals and objectives, the topic areas are a good starting point.
 Sample goals and objectives are provided below under Resources to ensure that the topic areas, methodologies, and approaches for the planning process are documented and can serve as a solid basis for evaluation criteria.

 For jurisdictions that have an adopted TSP, there are two approaches to creating updated goals and objectives: (1) update and modify or (2) replace.
 Either approach entails a review of existing goals and objectives to assess how well they reflect the reasons for undertaking the planning project, including up-to-date community priorities and new approaches to transportation planning.
 This review should consider adopted comprehensive plan policies; current community objectives; new transportation-related policy objectives; and modeling, management, and design techniques and approaches that were not prevalent or known during the last TSP process.
+A full update works well for agencies completing their first equitable engagement process on the TSP.

 The update-and-modify method works best when the following is true: